GlitchEnzo/NuGetForUnity/README.md

 ![](screenshots/online.png?raw=true)

 # How do I install NuGetForUnity?
-Install the provided Unity package into your Unity project.
-Located [here](https://github.com/GlitchEnzo/NuGetForUnity/releases).
+~~Install the provided Unity package into your Unity project.
+Located [here](https://github.com/GlitchEnzo/NuGetForUnity/releases).~~

+On Package Manager tab, click the [+] icon and "Add package from git URL" and insert this:<br>[https://github.com/badjano/NuGetForUnity.git](https://github.com/badjano/NuGetForUnity.git)

 # How do I use NuGetForUnity?
 To launch, select **NuGet → Manage NuGet Packages**